leanprover-community/lean/README.md

 Installation
 ------------

-Stable and nightly binary releases of Lean are available on the [homepage](https://leanprover.github.io/download/).
+Stable and nightly binary releases of Lean are available on the [release page](https://github.com/leanprover-community/lean/releases).
 For building Lean from source, see the [build instructions](doc/make/index.md).

 Miscellaneous
 -------------